Hotter, higher seas to worsen extreme floods without 'urgent and ambitious' action, United Nations warns | The China Post

 Melting ice, rising seas

-About one in every 10 humans lives less than 10m (33 ft) above mean sea level — and many have been struck by stronger storms and more frequent floods than their parents or grandparents were.
+About one in every 10 humans lives less than 10m (33 ft) above mean sea level — and many have been struck by stronger storms and more frequent floods than their parents or grandparents.

 Read more: What is the IPCC and what does it do?

-Some of the report’s authors warned in interviews that ocean warming effects will ripple inland, too, shrinking food supplies and forcing some people on exposed coasts to flee their homes.
+Some of the report’s authors warned that ocean warming effects will ripple inland, too, shrinking food supplies and forcing some people on exposed coasts to flee their homes.

 Higher seas would make storms stronger and water saltier in Southeast Asia’s Mekong Delta, for instance, potentially crippling harvests and raising food prices even in landlocked countries in other continents.